astropy/astropy/docs/units/quantity.rst

     >>> q.unit.decompose()
     Unit(dimensionless with a scale of 0.001)

-However, when combining with a non-quantity object, the unit is automatically decomposed to be scale-free, giving the expected result.
+However, when combining with an object that is not a |Quantity|, the unit is automatically decomposed to be scale-free, giving the expected result.

 This also occurs when passing dimensionless quantities to functions that take dimensionless quantities: